digital-land/guidance/content/publish-your-planning-conditions-data/index.md

 summary: Follow our guidance for publishing your planning conidtions data.
 ---

-There are 2 datasets you must provide for conservation area data:
+There are 2 datasets you must provide for planning conditions data:

 * [planning condition dataset](#planning-condition-dataset)
 * [planning application condition dataset](#planning-application-condition-dataset)